Gabrieleirbag1/Projet1A/README.md

 # SQUARE GAME
 ## Description

-Add a [Markdown Reader extension](https://chromewebstore.google.com/detail/markdown-reader/medapdbncneneejhbgcjceippjlfkmkg?hl=en) to read the Readme on svn.

 This project is a network game with a graphical interface using GTK.
 The game allows two players to connect via a local network or play in local mode.
 The project includes server and client functionalities, as well as log management for debugging.

 ## Features